cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 - If you are having trouble getting started, use \texttt{helloworld.c} as a starting point.
 - You will need to keep track of what header files are needed for implementing the five functions (these can be found by visiting their man pages).
 - Remember that your module lives in \emph{kernel space} but some arguments of our functions point to buffers in \emph{user space}.
 Check your notes to figure out how to get around this.
-- Since we are implementing \texttt{llseek}, you will also need to keep track of the \emph{present position} in the buffer.
-You might find the \texttt{loff\_t} \texttt{f\_pos} field of the \texttt{file* filp}  struct useful for keeping track of this information.
-It represents the current reading or writing position. \texttt{loff\_t} is a 64-bit value on all platforms
+- Since we are implementing `llseek`, you will also need to keep track of the <i>present position</i> in the buffer.
+You might find the `loff_t f_pos` field of the `file* filp` struct useful for keeping track of this information.
+It represents the current reading or writing position. `loff_t` is a 64-bit value on all platforms
-(\texttt{long long} in gcc terminology).
-The driver can read this value if it needs to know the current position in the file (i.e., your buffer). \texttt{read} and \texttt{write}
-should update the position using the pointer they receive as the last argument instead of acting on \texttt{filp->f\_pos} directly.
-The one exception to this rule is in the
-\texttt{llseek} method, the purpose of which is to change the file position.
+(`long long` in gcc terminology).
+The driver can read this value if it needs to know the current position in the file (i.e., your buffer). `read` and `write` should update the position using the pointer they receive as the last argument instead of acting on `filp->f_pos` directly.
+The one exception to this rule is in the `llseek` method, the purpose of which is to change the file position.

  - For more info on the `file` struct, visit https://docs.huihoo.com/doxygen/linux/kernel/3.7/structfile.html (even though most fields will not be used for our assignment).